alxmedium/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## Steps to reproduce it

 <!--
-Steps to reproduce the behavior:
+Steps to replicate the behavior:
 -->

 1. One....